segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/swift-ios/index.md

 ## Destination filters
 > info ""
 > Destination filters are only available to Business Tier customers.
+Destination filters on mobile device-mode destinations are in beta for Analytics Swift.

 Use Analytics Swift to set up [destination filters](docs/connections/destinations/destination-filters/) on your mobile device-mode destinations.